 All I Want For Christmas Is You – Mariah Carey (G, Em, C, D, G/B, Cm/Eb, B7, G/D, E7, Am7, Cm6/D, Eb6, Cm6/Eb, Am7/D)

 This is the song that all retail workers hate because it’s played so many times throughout the Christmas season.
-Yet, there’s no denying it is a banger of a Christmas tune.
+Yet, there’s no denying it is a banger of a Christmas tune, and a great love song to boot.

 The album version is actually quite challenging to play, as you’ll see by the linked chord chart and all those unfamiliar chords in the title.
 But this is the modern Christmas song, and you can nail down a simplified version in an afternoon if you practice intently, just follow along with the video above.